-(c) Stove - Electric, natural gas, propane, or other suitable burner capable of maintaining a controlled temperature.
+(a) Stove - Electric, natural gas, propane, or other suitable burner capable of maintaining a controlled temperature, may be used in lieu of an oven.

-(d) Pans - Pans of sufficient size and quantity for washing and drying samples and for holding separated fractions of material.
+(b) Pans - Pans of sufficient size and quantity for washing and drying samples and for holding separated fractions of material.

-- (e) Brass sieve brush.
+- (c) Brass sieve brush.

-- (f) Large spoon or trowel.
+- (d) Large spoon or trowel.

-- (g) Sample splitter.
+- (e) Sample splitter.

 1001.5.1.2 Sample Preparation.
-Samples of aggregate for sieve analysis shall be taken in accordance with paragraph 1001.3 of this section and reduced to the proper size for testing by the use of a sample splitter, quartering cloth, or other approved method.
+Samples of aggregate for sieve analysis shall be taken in accordance with paragraph 1001.3 of this section and reduced to the proper size for testing in accordance with AASHTO T248.
 The sample for testing shall be approximately the size shown below and shall be the end result of the sampling method.
-It may be necessary to deviate somewhat from the recommended quantity for certain non-uniformly graded aggregates.
-For example, a smaller sample may be desirable for Type 3 base containing a small amount of 1-1/2 in.
-[37.5 mm] size material, in order to avoid having to sieve an excessive amount of fine material.
-The district's Operations Engineer should be consulted when in doubt as to the size of the sample to use.
 The selection of samples of an exact predetermined weight [mass] shall not be attempted.